Medicines from blood: life-saving biopharmaceuticals - Breaking Latest News

 In hemophilia, blood clotting is disrupted due to a genetic defect.
 Patients lack a certain coagulation factor – a protein that allows the blood to clot.
 In the case of injuries, the blood clots very slowly or not at all.
 Severe hemophilia can also cause bleeding in the body at any time and for no apparent reason.
 In Germany, around 5,000 to 6,000 people are affected, mostly men.

 As a result of recurring bleeding, joints can become deformed and stiff, and nerves and vital organs can be damaged.
 To prevent internal bleeding, people with severe hemophilia receive regular injections that replace the missing clotting factor.
-“Pharmaceutical companies obtain this clotting factor from human blood.
-In the meantime, pharmaceutical companies can also produce factor preparations genetically (recombinantly) without plasma,” explains Dr. Nicole Armbrüster, Head of Biological Drugs at the Federal Association of the Pharmaceutical Industry (BPI).
+“Pharmaceutical companies obtain this coagulation factor from human blood.
+Pharmaceutical companies can now also produce factor preparations genetically (recombinantly) without plasma,” explains Dr. Nicole Armbrüster, Head of Biological Drugs at the Federal Association of the Pharmaceutical Industry (BPI).

 Blood plasma as the basis of therapy